galaxyproject/training-material/topics/admin/tutorials/ansible-galaxy/tutorial.md

 >
 >    The last variable, `galaxy_restart_handler_name`, informs the `galaxyproject.galaxy` role that it should look for a handler with that name, and trigger it whenever changes are made to Galaxy's configuration.
 Now we'll define the handler:
 >
 > 3. Now that we have defined a process manager for Galaxy, we can also instruct `galaxyproject.galaxy` to use SystemD to restart it when Galaxy is upgraded or other configuration changes are made.
-To do so, open `galaxy.yml` and add a `handlers:` section at the same level as `pre_tasks:` and `roles:`, and add a handler to restart Galaxy using the [SystemD Ansible module](https://docs.ansible.com/ansible/latest/modules/systemd_module.html).
+To do so, open the `galaxy.yml` playbook and add a `handlers:` section at the same level as `pre_tasks:` and `roles:`, and add a handler to restart Galaxy using the [SystemD Ansible module](https://docs.ansible.com/ansible/latest/modules/systemd_module.html).
 Handlers are structured just like tasks:
 >
 >    ```diff
 >    --- galaxy.yml
 >    +++ galaxy.yml
->    @@ -4,6 +4,11 @@
+>    @@ -5,6 +5,11 @@
 >         - name: Install Dependencies
 >           package:
 >             name: ['git', 'make', 'python3-psycopg2', 'python3-virtualenv']